truenas/documentation/content/SCALE/DataProtection/ScrubTasksSCALE.md

 You can specify days of the month or days of the week.

-With these options, flexible schedules can be created similar to these examples:
+TrueNAS lets users create flexible schedules using the available options.
+The table below has some examples:

 <table>
 	<thead>